Abellarr/full-stack-sp/README.md

 # full-stack-sp
-First attempt at making a full stack application.
-Very basic, just learning how to put all the front-end and back-end pieces together.
+This is my first attempt at making a full stack application.
+It is pretty basic, as I'm just learning how to put all the front-end and back-end pieces together.

 First, a little bit about me.
 I am a lover of almost all things Dungeons and Dragons.
 I've been a player, a DM, and a guide for new players many times throughout the years.
 I first started playing on 2nd edition in high school and have continued with every edition through 5th.
 I have enormous passion for the game and would love to one day weave that passion with my growing programming skills to deliver an outstanding product to the DnD community.